SolidRusT/srt-inference-monitoring/README.md

 ## Logging

 Logs will provide information about the metrics collection process and any errors encountered.
-Check the logs for messages confirming that metrics are being collected and pushed to the Prometheus gateway.
+Check the logs for messages confirming that metrics are being collected and pushed to the Redis (Valkey) server.

 ## Troubleshooting

-- **Metrics not displaying**: Ensure that the Prometheus gateway is running and accessible.
+- **Metrics not displaying**: Ensure that the Prometheus Node Exporter is running and accessible on each node.
 Check the logs for any errors in metrics collection.
 - **Scheduler not running**: Confirm that the scheduler is starting and running the `collect_metrics` function.

 ## License